sictweb/bti425-2020/notes/security-add-to-server.md

 ### Write a user account schema

 It should be obvious that the project needs a data/schema class that defines the shape of a user account.
-Using the existing code in the "models" folder as a guide, create a `user.js` source code file, and write code for a user.
+Using the existing code in the "models" folder as a guide, create a `user.js` source code file, and write code for a user account.
 We want a few properties, and we want the user name to be unique.
 Here's some properties to get your design started:

 * user name - unique (e.g. an email address probably)